 Today is free for you to relax at camp or participate in a number of optional activities available from the accommodation establishment.
 Some of the optional activities include village walking visits or a visit to Lake Manyara National Park.
 These activities need to be booked directly with the accommodation provide upon arrival in Karatu.

-Returning to Arusha, tonight we will reunite with our fellow travellers who opted for the Serengeti upgrade and we share our experiences of the Serengeti and Ngorongoro Crater.
+Returning to Arusha, tonight we will reunite with our fellow travellers who opted for the Serengeti Camping Excursion and we share our experiences of the Serengeti and Ngorongoro Crater.